Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Discussion

+Another challenge of the proposed approach is the use of phase retrieval algorithms.
+These algorithms are highly nonlinear, and even small errors in the estimated Fourier modulus can affect the quality of the reconstructed image.
+In particular, reconstructing objects with complex grayscale structures is generally more challenging, whereas binary or high-contrast objects are comparatively straightforward.
+One potential way to mitigate this limitation is to employ bispectrum analysis \cite{Wu2016}, which may enable imaging without relying on a phase-retrieval algorithm.

+A further limitation when imaging through thicker scattering media is the amount of detected signal.
+As the thickness of the scattering medium increases, light originating from a single object point is spread over a larger area, which may not be efficiently collected by the optical system.
+In addition, thicker scattering media exhibit stronger backscattering, further limiting the light collection efficiency.
+Nevertheless, the method remains inherently compatible with extremely low photon budgets.

+Our approach has theoretically no fundamental lower bound on fluorescence intensity and weak photon fluxes can always be compensated by a larger number of frames.
+However, achieving this with a few photons per frame requires a substantial number of frames, as detailed in Section 2.1.6 of the Supplementary Information.
+Depending on the application, the required number of frames may become impractically large.

-Single camera frames in our experiment contain low signals, reaching $0.33$ photons per pixel per frame (around $10^6$ per frame).
+Single camera frames in our experiment contain low signals, reaching $0.14$ photons per pixel per frame (around $3\times10^5$ photons per field of view).
 These experiments are feasible thanks to recent advances in the development of single photon cameras.
 The camera that we utilized has a relatively low frame rate, capturing fewer than 5 frames per second for the full field of view required by the speckle size.
+Since our experiment requires thousands of camera frames, the total acquisition time for a single image reconstruction is typically a couple of minutes.
+Nonetheless, this acquisition duration is well-suited for many bioimaging applications, such as embryonic development, cell division, and synaptic modifications.

 A potential improvement in the data acquisition rate our setup is the use of SPAD arrays, which are increasingly being applied in imaging \cite{Lubin2019, Ghezzi2021, Bruschini2019, Slenders2021, Lukashchuk2024}.
 Recent advancements in this field have led to the development of megapixel SPAD arrays \cite{Bruschini2019}, making their practical application in widefield microscopy feasible.
 Cameras based on SPAD technology allow for single photon detection with high temporal resolution, providing a powerful tool for enhancing various bioimaging techniques and other applications.
-In our application, orders of magnitude improvement of temporal resolution offered by SPAD arrays will enable imaging through extremely fast varying diffusers.
+Some SPAD arrays offer sub-nanosecond resolution for tagging of each photon's arrival time \cite{Bruschini2019}.